Home Page Next

 The bell is one of the older, and certainly is the loudest of, musical instruments.
 The sound of a bell has the power to charm, to amaze, to warn, to frighten, and to lift the spirit.
 Bells are ubiquitous even in our electronic age.
 And yet the way in which a bell produces its sound is not well understood.
 Some of the results and conclusions reached were a surprise.
 When I began this investigation a decade ago, I assumed I would be studying inanimate objects - bells.
 It is now clear that psycho-acoustic effects - the way our ears work and the perception we have of sounds - are hugely important, and that some of the more important effects, such as the pitch or strike note we hear, are artifacts of our perceptive processes.

 This website revisits some of the theories and research of the past, presents some new evidence, and uses the easy and flexible analysis permitted by Wavanal to support and supplement existing understanding.
-I have a collection of over 2500 bell recordings, of many different founders and dates, to which I'm adding all the time.
+I have a collection of 5000 bell recordings, of many different founders and dates, to which I'm adding all the time.
 Analysis and comparison of them is continuing and will be uploaded as I complete it.
 If particular recordings are of interest, you have comments on the site, or you have good (or bad!) experiences with Wavanal, drop me an email.